Medium Difficult Bible Quiz about Bible Characters.

 Saul was the favorite of the masses.

-This event was perhaps the first step Israel took from being a collection of scattered tribes and becoming a united country.
+This event was perhaps the first step Israel took in its journey from a collection of scattered tribes to becoming a united country.

 -